 Ruth Buchan, Chief Executive Officer for Community Pharmacy West Yorkshire, said: ”As health services will be extremely busy this winter, we’re asking for everyone to play their part and to be better prepared during the cold and flu season.
 You can protect yourself and each other by having a flu jab and seeking advice for minor health concerns from your community pharmacy if needed.
 Our trained healthcare staff can help you choose over counter medicines and offer a range of clinical services too”.

 The campaign has an easy to navigate website [togetherwe-can.com].
 Here you will find help and advice and tips for keeping well this winter, as well as other useful information on how to stay healthy.

-Together we can protect each other this winter.
+Together we can choose well this winter.
 Together we can make a real difference so please:

 - Access online services.
 You can book appointments or order repeat prescriptions through the NHS App.
 Visit 111.nhs.uk or call 111 if you need urgent medical help 24/7 and can’t access the internet.

 - Remember GP practices are here to help and will ensure you get the right care appropriate for your needs.

-- Get the Flu vaccine.
-If you’re over 50, pregnant or have a long-term medical condition, get your free flu jab today.
+- Have your flu and COVID-19 vaccines.
+If you’re over 50, pregnant or have a long-term medical condition, get your free jabs.